 Education & Training

 To welcome new Commissioners into the Association and have them become familiar with the education programs FAC offers, a New Commissioner Orientation will be held at the Legislative Conference in November just after the election.
 During this orientation, Commissioners will get an overview of the Florida Association of Counties, they will meet FAC staff and fellow new commissioners and hear about what the Association provides for our members.
-The next New Commissioner Orientation will be held December 1, 2016 at the Buena Vista Palace in Orange County.
+The next New Commissioner Orientation will be held in November of 2018.
 For more information on this workshop, please contact Becky Berentsen at 850-414-7936.

 County officials should never underestimate their influence on legislators during Legislative Session.
 County elected officials are the most effective lobbyists.
 While FAC Staff is at the Capitol every day, county commissioners - as elected officials - are the most effective voice for county government.
 Phone calls, visits, emails, or fax messages from you to your legislators carry tremendous weight.

-Click here for invaluable tips when lobbying the legislatur
+Click here for valuable tips when lobbying the legislature.

 Florida County Government Guide